How Innate ‘Plasticity’ of Your Brain Allows You to Improve Cognitive Performance and Prevent Age-Related Decline

 "Basically, what you're doing is reducing the chatter, the noisiness of the process of your brain.
 That impacts your capacity, for example, to record that information; to remember it.
 Because when the information is in its degraded form, when it's fuzzy, when it's imprecise, all of the uses of it – like your brain makes basically – are degraded."

-Who Can Benefit from a "Brain Gym"?
+Who Can Benefit from This?

 Everybody's brain is plastic, including yours, so no matter what your age or current level of brain function, your brain can improve to some degree or other.
 Dr. Merzenich specializes in children, primarily those with learning disabilities or impairments.
 But seniors and adults of all ages are also starting to use the program, and all age groups have been found to reap significant rewards.